(Or press Esc key)

 AMIS (Abused Men in Scotland)

 Supports men who are experiencing or have experienced domestic abuse.
-Call the confidential helpline (it's free to call from landlines and most UK mobiles, and doesn't appear on itemised phone bills) or find a local service near you.
+Call the confidential helpline (it's free to call from landlines and UK mobiles, and does not appear on phone bills) or find a local service near you.